http4k/http4k/README.md

 Because of the above, there really isn't much required in the way of "testing infrastructure" - no magic containers or test fixtures that you might find in other frameworks.
 Testing is just matter of calling the correct function!

-That said: Instead, most useful thing is to probably explain the ways that we have developed to test effectively.
+That said, possibly the most useful thing is explain the ways that we have developed to test effectively...

 ## Application Design
 What follows is a guide to *how* we build **http4k** applications test first to provide excellent test coverage driven by decoupled tests.